orientechnologies/orientdb-docs/troubleshooting/Direct-Memory-Tracing.md

 * `low` – for low aggregation which provides more details.
 * `medium` (default) – provides medium level of details.
 * `high` – provides low level of details.

+Alternatively, you may adjust the aggregation level at runtime by changing the value of `OGlobalConfiguration#DIRECT_MEMORY_TRACE_AGGREGATION` setting or by changing the value of the `TraceAggregation` attribute on the `com.orientechnologies.common.directmemory:type=OByteBufferPoolMXBean` JMX bean.

 ## See Also